 Purpose of the Center

 Taken together, infectious diseases are the most powerful selective pressure with which our species must contend.
-This remains the case despite enormous progress in combatting infection in many parts of the world by means of public health measures, immunization, and antibiotics.
+This remains the case despite enormous progress in combating infection in many parts of the world by means of public health measures, immunization, and antibiotics.
 We imagine that infection was the dominant selective pressure operating on Homo sapiens for millions of years.

 How do we know this?
 Global actuarial statistics indicate that about 26 percent of all human beings die of infections (Figure 1).
 A much higher rate of attrition applies in the developing world, and in the relatively recent past, all parts of the globe were “undeveloped.”